stamatelou/DETR_object_detection/README.md

 13 - Pulmonary fibrosis <br/>
 14 - No finding <br/>

-2) <b>Image metadata</b>- the train set metadata, each row represents an abnormality of one image, its class and bounding box.
+B) <b>Image metadata</b>- the train set metadata, each row represents an abnormality of one image, its class and bounding box.
 Some images can contain multiple abnormalities.